Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 ## Introduction

 The descriptor layout from the previous chapter describes the type of descriptors that can be bound.
-In this chapter we're going to create a descriptor set, which will actually specify a `VkBuffer` resource to bind to the uniform buffer descriptor.
+In this chapter we're going to create a descriptor set for each `VkBuffer` resource to bind it to the uniform buffer descriptor.

 ## Descriptor pool